adah1972/nvwa/README.md

 `addr2line` (or `atos` on macOS) on the fly.
 This makes memory tracing much easier.

-*NOTE for Linux/macOS users*: Nowadays GCC and Clang create position-independent executables (PIE) by default so that the OS can apply address space layout randomization (ASLR), loading a PIE at a random address each time it is executed and making it difficult to convert the address to symbols.
+*Note for Linux/macOS users:* Nowadays GCC and Clang create *position-independent executables* (PIEs) by default so that the OS can apply *address space layout randomization* (ASLR), loading a PIE at a random address each time it is executed and making it difficult to convert the address to symbols.
 The simple solution is to use the command-line option `-no-pie` on Linux, or `-Wl,-no_pie` on macOS.